End Of Life Care At Home Euthanasia

 What should I expect from an at home euthanasia?

-Your pet will then receive an injection of sedative under the skin.
+Your pet will then receive an injection of sedative subcutaneously under the skin.
 We typically use a combination of anti-anxiety medication and pain medication along with the sedative itself so your pet is as comfortable and calm as possible.
 Owners with pets that have had a long, chronic terminal illness often mention that their pet is looking as comfortable as they have seen them in months.

-Depending on the pet's medical condition, we may place a small IV catheter once your pet is sleepy and relaxed.
-The IV catheter is typically placed in one of the back legs if possible so you can be comfortable near their head.
-Usually the catheter is placed with little difficulty, though occasionally due to illness, dehydration, and advanced age, we occasionally have to try a different vein.
 Once we start the IV, two medications are then used.
 An anesthetic just like what is given before surgeries is first given and the euthanasia drug that stops the heart is given after.
 The process is generally fairly fast when using the IV solution and they will be completely unconscious when given the last injection, so your pet will not feel any pain.
 They may sigh, vocalize, contract their muscles slightly, or void their bladder or bowels, though often they pass quickly and peacefully.

 For very ill or old cats, rabbits, and other small mammals, their veins may not accommodate an IV catheter.
 The euthanasia solution is injected painlessly into the abdomen under deep sedation and they will fall asleep in your arms and pass on after 5-10 minutes.